Particular/Webinar.SignalR/README.md

 ### Redis connection data

 Redis connection data such as server address, port, and password can be set setting appropriate properties of the `Frontend.Config.RedisConnectionData` class in the `Frontend` project.

+If Redis is run locally with no security configured simply set the `Password` value to an empty string.